 Sulekha Sarkar and her Rannar Boi:

 Not as old as Prajnasundari's book or as famous as Lila Majumdar's, however, this book is having the recipe of Ilish Shukto.
-Prepared with no bitter element and also having Pointed gourd aka Potol.
+Prepared with no bitter element and also has a Pointed gourd aka Potol.
 I tried this recipe a few times but surprisingly not happy with the flatness.

 Home!
 Ghoti Barir lish Shukto: